marioc8/dotfiles/README.md

 $ bash update.sh
 ```

-now you can upload your carefully choosen config files to github
+and now you can upload your carefully choosen config files to github

 they are safe now